project-alice-assistant/docs/docs/satsetup/troubleshooting.md

-# Troubleshooting
+---
+title: 'Troubleshooting'
+sidebarDepth: 3
+---

-Yes, nobody and nothing's perfect but we try hard to be as close as perfect as possible.
-But hey, let's face it, it's a ton of code and it can go wrong, or maybe you made something wrong, or you're using hardware we've never tested, or....
+Yes, nobody and nothing's perfect, but we try hard to be as close as perfect as possible.
+But hey, let's face it, it's a ton of code, and it can go wrong, or maybe you made something wrong, or you're using hardware we've never tested, or....
 Ok, I stop....
 Let's find a solution to your problem!
 Keep in mind that the first boot can take up to 15 minutes on your settings, hardware and all! **Do not unplug your device** if nothing happens, you might cut Alice in the middle of her installing!

 First thing we want to do is SSH to your device.
 Find out your device's IP and ssh to it using whatever you have.
 On Windows [Kitty](https://www.9bis.net/kitty/#!pages/download.md) is a good solution, on other platforms your can simply connect through your terminal.